 Be informed and prepared

-Continue to use the basic but effective hygiene protection measures to help prevent the infection’s spread, including:
+Continue to use COVID-secure health and safety measures to help prevent the infection’s spread, including:

 - Make sure your workplace is clean and hygienic.